bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ## Adding an active class with template variable

-RouterLinkActive can also be used to set template variables to check the active status of the route.
+RouterLinkActive can also be used to set <a href="https://angular.io/api/router/RouterLinkActive#template-variable-references" target="_blank">template variables</a> to check the active status of the route.
+In this example we're creating a template variable `myroutervariable` to represent our route and it's active state for logic in our template.

 @sourceref ./router-link-active-template.html
 @codepen